JacksonRudd/InterpretedProgrammingLanguage/README.md

 # InterpretedProgrammingLanguage written in .NET
 This is a simple interpreted programming language.
 You can see some sample programs below written in the langauge.
 These can be run in the .NET project included.
+No external libraries are used.

 There are two projects one defines the abstract syntax tree, and the other is a quick and dirty parser that does not use any lexing.